alonyomtov123/useridentification-skill/README.md

 ## Tags

 ##To DO

 check that file name is useridentification-skill

 run: skillSetup.py

 Add less secure app access to your email account

-Edit "save_utterances" to True in mycroft.conf file
+Edit "save_utterances" to true (not True) in mycroft.conf file

 run: